himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

     state: reloaded
 ```

-With all that defined, we can next define a task to create our unit file from
+With all that defined, lets finally define a task to create our unit file using
 the template:

 ```yaml